kianaz-tayefeh/electric-vehicle-shop/README.md

   - Optimized image loading with skeletons and opacity transitions.
   - Virtualized list for performance.
   - Dark mode support.
+  - Keyboard Navigation:
+    - Press H to navigate to Home (/).
+    - Press C to navigate to Cars (/cars).
-- **UI & UX**: TailwindCSS, responsive design, keyboard navigation.
+- **UI & UX**: TailwindCSS and responsive design.
 - **Testing**: Implemented with Vitest.

 ## Setup